EliasKarimzadeh/EliasKarimzadeh/README.md

 - **Email:** [elyas.karymzade@gmail.com] :envelope:
 - **GitHub:** [EliasKarimzadeh] :octocat:
 - **LinkedIn:** [[LinkedIn Profile](https://www.linkedin.com/in/elias-karimzadeh-a7a9b8283/)] :briefcase:
-## Hello, fellow coders and curious minds!

-Love to learn!

-Yes, I love learning more and more.
-Seeking to discover and learn new sciences

-My interest is using technology in old sciences to improve them.
-For example, using artificial intelligence and data network for better and faster diagnosis of diseases.

-Follow me on virtual networks and GitHub to help each other build a better world with the help of computers

 ## **Objective:** :dart:
 Identify creative solutions to make life easier